nlpaueb/bioCaption/README.md

 # bioCaption - Diagnostic Captioning

+The datasets and captioning models are described in detail in ‘A Survey on Biomedical Image Captioning’.
+The tagging models were used for the participation of AUEB NLP Group in the ImageCLEFmed 2019 Concept Detection task, where they achieved the best performance.
+More detail can be found in the systems description paper and in the Best of Labs track for the 2019 ImageCLEF Concept Detection task of the 2020 CLEF conference proceeding (Kougia et al. 2020).
+In the ImageCLEFmed 2020 Concept Detection task, AUEB NLP Group achieved again the best performance and was ranked 1st, 2nd and 6th.
+We provide the pretrained tagging systems that were ranked first, so they can be downloaded and used for medical image tagging.
+More details about these systems can be found in the systems description paper (Karatzas et al., 2020).
 # Datasets

 We provide scripts for downloading IU X-ray and Peir Gross.
 Both datasets can be used for captioning, while IU X-ray can also be used for tagging.